 Adopting a Dog

-Frances (mentioned above) generally has puppies and dogs less than a year old available for adoption.
+WAG generally has puppies and dogs less than a year old available for adoption.
 They are all vaccinated, clean of ticks, and fleas and will have spent time in a loving home.
-Frances won’t give dogs to people who just want a guard dog.
-You can contact Frances on email@example.com.
+They won’t give dogs to people who just want a guard dog.
+You can contact on Facebook or visit their website.

 Fostering a Dog

 Great!
 If this is the case, WAG is always on the lookout for good foster carers, who can help them care for their dogs when they reach capacity.
-They only foster out healthy puppies, usually for less than a month at a time.
+They only foster out healthy puppies.
 You would be responsible for providing food, love, and work on basic training if you can.
 WAG would handle vet care.

 There are a few different options when it comes to vets in Rwanda.
 Available services include vaccinations, spaying and neutering operations, and general medical problems.
 Some also carry out micro-chipping, but it’s best to check with each vet individually.